Here I describe my method for making 1 and 2 layer PCBs at home via lithography and etching

-Cut out your design and fold it along the edge of the center rectangle so that the printed side lays on the PCB (Thats the reason one mirrors the design in KiCAD export).
-Use a metal ruler to get a nice sharp bent in the paper.
-Take speciall care that your bends are not crooked.
-This will result in a shifted design of the fron/back layer of your board and vias / solder pads will not end up superimposed.
+Cut out your design and fold it along the edge of the center rectangle so that the printed side is laying on the PCB (Thats the reason one mirrors the design in KiCAD export).
+Use a metal ruler to get a nice sharp folding in the paper.
+Take special care that your foldings are straight.
+Otherwise it will result in a shifted design of the front/back layer of your board and vias / solder pads will not end up superimposed.

 Exposure and developing